Labor Unions Today

-Today, unions continue serve the same purpose for which they were originally founded.
+Today, unions continue to serve the same purpose for which they were originally founded.
 CEO and executive compensation is skyrocketing, while the middle class suffers from layoffs, unemployment and stagnant wages.
-Average CEO total compensation at S&P 500 companies, according to the AFL-CIO 2010 Pay Watch, is over $11 million.

-The nature of work in America is changing.
 Employers are trying to shed responsibility for providing health insurance, good pension coverage, reasonable work hours and job safety protections.
-Instead, companies are making workers' jobs and incomes less secure through downsizing, part-timing, contracting out, and sending jobs off-shore.
+Additionally, companies are making workers' jobs and incomes less secure through downsizing, part-timing, contracting out, and sending jobs off-shore.

-Today and in the future, labor unions will continue to play an important role our country's work force and the quality of life for working families.
-If you are not a union member, you can learn about the benefits of fighting for the middle class in America.
+Today and in the future, labor unions will continue to play an important role in our country's work force and for the quality of life for working families.
+If you are not a union member, click here to learn about the benefits of joining.

 America's working families need the representation, collective power, pride in work and fair treatment they in the workplace that they deserve.